ConnorSweeneyDev/TuiMusic/readme.md

 - `cmake --build build --config Release`.

 Now you will have access to some important folders:
-- `FTXUI/include/` contains the header files that can replace the ones in the `external/include/ftxui` folder of this project.
+- `FTXUI/include/ftxui` contains the header files that can replace the ones in the `external/include/ftxui` folder of this project.
 After replacing the contents of that folder, you have to remove all instances of `ftxui/` from the include paths within the new header files.
-- `FTXUI/build/` contains the files to replace the `external/library/ftxui/windows` folder of this project, with the caveat that you move `libftxui-component.dll`, `libftxui-dom.dll`, and `libftxui-screen.dll` to the `binary/windows` folder.
+- `FTXUI/build` contains the files to replace the `external/library/ftxui/windows` and `binary/windows` folders of
+  this project.

 ### Linux
 On top of the previous Linux setup, follow these steps to build ftxui for Linux: